hughperkins/VeriGPU/README.md

 No caching of any sort is implemented currently (no level1, no level2, no level3, not even instruction cache :P ).
 Since I intend to target creating a GPU, which has a different cache mechanism than CPU, I'll think about this once it starts to look more like a GPU.

+## Registers

+There are 31 registers, x1 to x31, along with x0, which is always 0s.
+Use the same registers for both integers and floats. (this latter point deviates from RISC-V, because we are targeting creating a GPU, where locality is based around each of thousands of tiny cores, rather than around the FP unit vs the integer APU).

 ## I/O

 - any word written to location 1000 will be considered to have been sent to a memory-mapped i/o device, which will write this value out, in our case to stdout, via the test bench code.
 - writing any word to location 1004 halts the simulation.
+- writing a word to location 1008 outputs it as as a 32-bit float

 # Short-term plan